I was 13

 We never went back into our new home.
 We spent the first night at a place called Cherry Hill on Elmendorf.

-There were a bunch of small after shocks ... which were small but fear was in place.
-In fact it's still in place.
+There were a bunch of small after shocks, but fear was in place.
+In fact, it's still in place.
 I currently reside in the deep south and frequent a zone that is seismic active in the West Indies.
 I always book high ground.
-I would suggest that you do also.
+Furthermore, I would suggest that you do as well.

 My brother Ross just told me he found some video Mom took in the days after the quake.
 Mom passed recently.
 It's on old equipment, but we will get it prepared for viewing.